mitin001/transcriber/blog/books/emotionally-immature-parents/00-introduction.md

 > Manage the overdeveloped empathy that may have held you emotionally hostage to manipulative, nonreciprocal people.

 Stay away from emotionally neglectful people.
 Remember that you've survived childhood.
-Your inner self has gotten you through it.
-Reward it by further developing your inner world through learning and imagination.
+Your [inner self] has gotten you through it.
+Reward it by further developing your [inner world] through learning and imagination.
 Connect with it on a deeper level through journaling or meditation.
 Your inner self is your ultimate source for psychological healing.
 A true connection with another person is a connection of your inner worlds.
 Find people you can connect with on that level, not those who want to manipulate you.

+[inner self]: /blog/books/emotionally-immature-parents/07-breaking-down-and-awakening.md
+[inner world]: /blog/books/emotionally-immature-parents-recovering-from/06-your-inner-world.md